 Tracking is an ancient but endangered art form.
 It’s not just about following animal footprints, but interpreting the signs, sounds and even smells of the bush.
-A Kruger walking safari in South Africa will show you how experienced trackers can read the ground like a book – amazing!
+A Kruger walking safari will show you how experienced trackers can read the ground like a book – one of South Africa’s best safari experiences!

 We were lucky enough to be accompanied on our Greater Kruger walking safari by one of the best trackers in the business, Renias.
 Together with our guide, Matt, he planned to demonstrate how to find animals the old-fashioned way.